Russ-Holloway/CoPPA-Stop-Search-Reasonable-Grounds/tools/mcp-server/README.md

 # CoPA Validation MCP Server

-A comprehensive Model Context Protocol (MCP) server for validating Azure deployment configurations and ensuring security best practices for the CoPA Stop & Search application.
+A comprehensive Model Context Protocol (MCP) server for validating Azure deployment configurations and ensuring security best practices for the CoPA (College of Policing Assistant) for Stop Search application.

 ## 🎯 Overview